All you need to know about color theory in UI Design

 Color theory describes multiple predefined arrangements of colors around the color wheel.
 Designing with these color schemes helps to achieve visual harmony.

-7 color schemes vizualized on the color wheel
+7 color schemes visualized on the color wheel

 • Monochromatic - Colors created from one hue by adding black or white.
 This color scheme is simple, but it's not recommended for use in User Interface (UI) design because it can be hard to visualize information with just one color.